socketstream/socketstream/README.md

 * All publicly available methods should be listed under 'exports.actions'.
 Private methods must be placed outside this scope and begin 'methodname = (params) ->'
 * Server files can be nested.
 E.g. SS.server.users.online.yesterday() would call the 'yesterday' method in /app/server/users/online.coffee
 * You may also nest objects within objects to provide namespacing within the same file
-* @getSession gives you direct access to the User's session
+* @session gives you direct access to the User's session
 * @user gives you direct access to your custom User instance.
 More on this coming soon

 #### /app/shared